 Candy Color Chromatography

-With the Candy Chromatography Science Kit from the Science Buddies Store, students can unlock the colors that make up the coatings on favorite candies.
+With the Candy Chromatography Science Kit, students can unlock the colors that make up the coatings on favorite candies.
 This is a fun STEM experiment that yields visible results.

 The Candy Chromatography Science Kit can be used for several student science projects, but using the kit to break down candy coatings and investigate the dye composition of different candies is a great project for Halloween week (or while the Trick or Treat bag still contains candies like Skittles or M&Ms).